 Being Addicted to Social Media is a Behavioral Addiction

 Behavioral addictions (or “process” addictions) are activities that a person regularly engages in regardless of any negative consequences they have on their lives.
-For instance, internet use—specifically social media use—can become addictive when overuse begins to impact them negatively.
+For instance, internet use—specifically social media use—can become addictive when overuse starts impacting them negatively.

 When using social networking sites, people can get dopamine through the validation they receive from “likes” and positive comments on their posts.
-This constant stream of dopamine, the brain’s “feel-good” chemical, can cause social media users to constantly visit these sites to continue feeling those positive sensations.
+This constant stream of dopamine, the brain’s “feel-good” chemical, can cause social media users to visit these sites to continue feeling those positive sensations constantly.